^

 4. Cold Storage or Temperature/Climate Controlled Warehouse

 Climate or Temperature Controlled warehouses are designed to store fragile products like food, flowers, and fresh produce, which are perishable at room temperature.
 Medicines, cosmetics and even living organisms are stored in these temperature controlled setups.
 An advanced type of these warehouses is the cold storage warehouse where sensitive goods are deep frozen over long periods of time.
-A dust-free environment is also ensured.
+A dust-free environment is also ensured along with the top-notch cold chain logistics.

 5. Smart or Automated Warehouse